simeononsecurity/docker-rtklib-onocoy-rtkdirect/README.md

    > You may specify `TCP_OUTPUT_PORT` to change the tcp server's output port if using docker's [host networking mode](https://docs.docker.com/network/#drivers).
 Otherwise use the appropriate docker [port mappings](https://docs.docker.com/network/#published-ports).

-   > You can host any RTKLIBor tcp server instance on another machine and retreive the data using our dockers tcp client mode by defining `TCP_INPUT_IP` and `TCP_INPUT_PORT`.
+   > You can host any RTKLIB or tcp server instance on another machine and retreive the data using our dockers tcp client mode by defining `TCP_INPUT_IP` and `TCP_INPUT_PORT`.
 In which you'll specify your tcp servers ip and port.

    ```bash
    docker run \